 Some lenders will not offer mortgages on Vancouver Island homes with underground oil tanks.
 Only moving forward once the tank removal and remediation are complete.

-Action Oil Tanks will perform a tank search to homes on Vancouver Island to verify the presence of an oil tank.
-Upon finding the tank our trained technicians will explain the process for removal.
-We offer a free quote on our Vancouver Island Oil Tank Removal and remediation services.
+Action Oil Tanks will perform a search of your Vancouver Island property to verify the presence of an oil tank.
+Upon finding an under ground oil tank our trained technicians will explain the process for removal.
+We offer a free quote for our Vancouver Island Oil Tank Removal and Remediation Services.

 Contaminated soil is sent to soil remediation centres and not to landfills or used as fill!